rdavis1134/ubiquitous-broccoli/README.md

 - Like Responder.

 ### In progress:
+- Mail Collector.

 ### Future:
 - Crew Dispatch: Detection of failure to open items.
 - CLI interface for people who won't use the settings file.
 - Likes Responder: Allow the use of a limited number of Boost Tickets per day.
+- Likes Responder: Add a setting to limit the maximum cutoff days to search for.
+The default is 5 days right now, and it looks like the click just doesn't register for 2-5 seconds.

 ### No longer pursuing:
 - Crew Dispatch: Star search / star filtering.
 Why: Too many cross detections on star amounts.
 Confidence values high enough to eliminate them also eliminate items due to the in-game background.